DIY – OR CALL A PLUMBER TO FIX MY FAUCET?

 Does My Faucet Need a Plumber?

 The short answer is: maybe not.
-A faucet’s owner can often take care of the most common problems (leaks and low flow) with some simple tools and a quick online tutorial (we like this video for fixing faucet leaks from Delta).
+A faucet’s owner can often take care of the most common problems (leaks and low flow) with some simple tools and a quick online tutorial.

 How to Fix My Faucet Leak or Low Flow